• Skip to primary navigation

 chopped cauliflower

-How to Make Amish Broccoli Salad
+How to Make Amish Broccoli and Cauliflower Salad

 To make this broccoli and cauliflower salad, mix your miracle whip, sugar, vinegar, and salt in a large bowl.
 Add the chopped onion and crispy bacon, and mix well.